All the Symptoms but Negative Tests

 Blood sugar (AKA blood glucose).
 A fasting level of 126 mg/dl (7.0 mmol/L) or higher on more than one testing occasion is diagnostic of diabetes.
 Sometimes BG is measured repeatedly after ingesting a lot of glucose, in what is called a Oral Glucose Tolerance Test (OGTT or GTT); BG values of 200 or higher are abnormal.

 A1C (this test is also called hemoglobin A1C or glycosylated hemoglobin or HbA1c).
 A value of 6.5 or more indicates diabetes.
 The A1C test is influenced by BG changes over a period of about 2 or 3 months, so if your average BG has been high for 3 or more months, your A1C should also be high.

 "All laboratory test results can vary from day to day and from test to test.
 Results can vary

-So, in summary, if you have a bunch of the symptoms I list above, I’d expect you to have elevated values on the tests that I mention.
-If all these diabetes tests are repeatedly normal, your physician should evaluate you for other, rare conditions, including for example diabetes insipidus (which is a separate disease from the diabetes we usually discuss, whose full name is diabetes mellitus).
+So, in summary, if you have some of the symptoms I list above, I'd expect you to have elevated values on the tests that I mention.
+If all these diabetes tests are repeatedly normal, your physician should evaluate you for other conditions, such as diabetes insipidus (which is a separate disease from the diabetes we usually discuss, whose full name is diabetes mellitus).